brainhack-boston/projects/_posts/2017-02-10-submitting-projects.markdown

 ---
 layout: post
-title: Submitting a project
+title: How to submit a project
 date: 2017-02-10 17:05
 comments: true
 external-url:
-categories: Hackathons openscience 0
+categories: 3rainhack
 ---

 For this Boston brainhack event, we are using [GitHub](https://github.com).
 Since GitHub is a common web service used in many software projects, it is useful to learn how to use it.
 Think of this as your intro to hacking.